webpack-contrib/webpack-canary/README.md

 <h2 align="center">Compatibility</h2>

-A dependency must include an `examples` directory which contains an example setup with corresponding webpack config.
+A dependency must include an `example` or `examples` directory which contains an example setup with corresponding webpack config (ie. must have a `webpack.config.js` file).
 This config is run with the installed webpack version to confirm compatibility.
+If a custom command needs to be run, there should be an accompanying `README.md` file which contains the command in a codeblock.

+### Readme file

+The readme can also contain any other content tha twould usualy be in the file.
+If there are multiple code blocks, only the first one will be used.

+    # A title

+    Some content

+    ```npm run example```

+    Some other content

+    ```command that will be ignored```

+The command can also contain some placeholders.
+Right now, only `<insert local ip>` is supported (will be replaced with `127.0.0.1`).

 <h2 align="center">Maintainers</h2>